zaaaappp/dots/README.md

 # Dotfiles
-My hyprland dots (mix of JaKooLit and binnewbs) for me to restore on a new system You shouldn't use this as it's not the "nicest" setup, however i like this alot, wallpapers were gathered from various places therefore i've decided not to post them.
+My hyprland dots (mix of JaKooLit and binnewbs) for me to restore on a new system You shouldn't use this as it's not the "nicest" setup, however i like this alot, wallpapers were gathered from various places.

 # Installation